TriplyDB/Documentation/docs/triply-etl/changelog/index.md

 triple(iri(id, 'some-location'), a, premis.StorageLocation),
 ```

-See the documentation about [external vocabulary declarations](/triply-etl/declare#external-vocabularies) for more information.
+See the documentation about [external vocabulary declarations](../declare#external-vocabularies) for more information.

-### [Added] New debug function logMemory()
+2\.
+New debug function logMemory()

-A new debug function [logMemory()](/triply-etl/debug#function-logmemory) is added.
+A new debug function [logMemory()](../debug#function-logmemory) is added.
 This function prints an overview of the current memory usage of TriplyETL.
 This allows users to detect fluctuations in memory consumption inside their pipelines.

-See the [debug functions documentation page](/triply-etl/debug) for more information.
+See the [debug functions documentation page](../debug) for more information.

-### [Added] Support for the `ListIdentifiers` verb in the OAI-PMH extractor
+3\.
+Support for the `ListIdentifiers` verb in the OAI-PMH extractor

 The `fromOai()` extractor already supported the `ListRecords` verb.
 This release adds support for the `ListIdentifiers` verb.
 The latter allows used to stream through the headers of all records in an OAI-PMG collection, without requiring the full record (i.e. body) to be retrieved as well.

-See the [fromOai()](/triply-etl/extract/formats#extractor-fromoai) documentation for more information.
+See the [fromOai()](../extract/formats#extractor-fromoai) documentation for more information.

-## Changelog for TriplyETL 2.0.5
+## TriplyETL 2.0.5

 Release date: 2023-05-25

+### Changed

-### [Changed] New default engine for SPARQL Construct
+1\.
+New default engine for SPARQL Construct

-The default engine for evaluating SPARQL Construct queries (function [construct()](/triply-etl/enrich/sparql)) has changed from Comunica to Speedy.
+The default engine for evaluating SPARQL Construct queries (function [construct()](../enrich/sparql)) has changed from Comunica to Speedy.
 Speedy is a new SPARQL implementation that is developed by Triply; Comunica is an open source engine that is developed by the open source community.
 Since SPARQL is a standardized query language, this change should not cause a difference in behavior for your ETL pipelines.

 In the unexpected case where an ETL pipeline *is* negatively affected by this change, the old situation can be restored by explicitly configuring the Comunica engine: